What's the best time to fish?

 • Our daily bag limit is one king salmon, 28 inches or greater in length

-• Annual limit is 1 king salmon July 16 - end of season
+• Annual limit is 1 king salmon for the 2025 season

 Silver (Coho) Salmon